ntessore/corfu/docs/usage.rst

   e.g. from CAMB, CLASS, or Eisenstein-Hu, use the :func:`corfu.ptoxi` function to obtain the 3d (matter) correlation function.
-- If the objective is the computation of an angular power spectrum, use the :func:`corfu.theta` function to obtain an optimal set of points and weights.
+- If the objective is the computation of an angular power spectrum, use the :func:`corfu.theta` function to obtain a set of evaluation points.
 - If you have a 3d (matter) correlation function and filter functions along the line of sight, use the :func:`corfu.xitow` function to obtain the projected angular correlation function.